 Manuscripts' Technical requirements

 - Length of the document.
-A minimum of 20 pages and a maximum of 25 pages, including bibliographic references.
+Minimum 20 pages and maximum 25, including bibliographic references.

 - Spacing and margins.
-One and a half spaced paragraphs (1.5 lines) and 3 cm margins on all sides.
+1.5 spaced paragraphs and 3 cm margins on all sides.

-- Font type and size.
-Titles and subtitles begin with capital letters and are numbered consecutively.
-Font Arial 12 points for text, titles and subtitles; Arial 10 points for footnotes, and table, graphs and figures fonts.
+- Font size and type.
+Titles and subtitles begin with capital letters and must be consecutively numbered.
+Arial letter 12 points for text, titles and subtitles; Arial 10 points for footnotes, and table, graphs and figures.

-- References and bibliography.
+- Bibliographic references.
 For the sources consulted, use 6th edition of the APA standards.
-(See Authors' Guide).
+(See Guide for Authors).

 Order of the manuscript

-- Title, abstract and keywords in the original language with translation into English (keywords) or Spanish, as the case may be.
+- Document Header.
+Title, abstract and keywords in the original language with translation into English (keywords) or Spanish, as the case may be.
 JEL Code, Core topic.

-- Tables, graphs and figures go at the end with their respective citation within the text.
+- Body of the text.
+Tables, graphs and figures go at the end with their respective citation within the text, annexes and references in alphabetical order.

 - Attached documents.
-Certificate of originality and assignment of rights, authors' form and article data form.
+Originality charter and assignment of rights, authors’ form and paper’s data form.

-- The title must be precise, in accordance with the content of the paper and must not exceed 12 words.
-Where possible, the title should not use abbreviations or acronyms.
+- The title must be precise, in accordance with the content of the paper and not exceed 12 words.
+If possible, the title should not use abbreviations or acronyms.
 Include in the original language and translated into English or Spanish (as the case may be).

 - Authors' information.
 Include the full names of each author.
 In the footnote of the first page with the number 1 the first author, two for the second and so on.
 Add the main data of each author in the following order: